 SARA WASSERMAN, PhD

-CEO and Founder of the Semel Wasserman Institute for Research Labs in Secondary Schools (SWIRLSS), Sara Wasserman, PhD is an assistant professor of neuroscience at Wellesley College.
+CEO and Founder of the Semel Wasserman Institute for Research Labs in Secondary Schools (SWIRLSS), Sara Wasserman, PhD is the Kresa Family Assistant Professor of Neuroscience at Wellesley College.
 There she studies the molecular mechanisms and neuronal circuitry that underlie decision-making.
 Prior to attending graduate school at Brandeis University and completing a postdoctoral fellowship at UCLA, Dr. Wasserman earned her masters degree in education while developing and implementing a lab-based science curriculum at The John Thomas Dye School in Los Angeles, CA. SWIRLSS, named in honor of Sara's two grandfathers, pays tribute to them as the catalyst for her to combine science, technology, engineering, mathematics, and service to her community to provide unique collaborative opportunities for inspiring and connecting young scientists and engineers across the country.

 DAVID SEMEL, National Society of Professional Engineers